reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 84. [Previously Compromised PulseSSL VPN Hosts](https://hackerone.com/reports/852713) to U.S. Dept Of Defense - 12 upvotes, $0
 85. [Remote Code Execution via CVE-2019-18935](https://hackerone.com/reports/913695) to U.S. Dept Of Defense - 12 upvotes, $0
 86. [Sensitive information about a ██████](https://hackerone.com/reports/893970) to U.S. Dept Of Defense - 12 upvotes, $0
-87. [Unrestricted File Download / Path Traversal](https://hackerone.com/reports/183925) to U.S. Dept Of Defense - 11 upvotes, $0
+87. [IDOR to Account Takeover on https://████/index.html](https://hackerone.com/reports/969223) to U.S. Dept Of Defense - 12 upvotes, $0
-88. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
+88. [Unrestricted File Download / Path Traversal](https://hackerone.com/reports/183925) to U.S. Dept Of Defense - 11 upvotes, $0
-89. [Remote Code Execution - Unauthenticated Remote Command Injection (via Microsoft SharePoint CVE-2019-0604)](https://hackerone.com/reports/534630) to U.S. Dept Of Defense - 11 upvotes, $0
+89. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
-90. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/774792) to U.S. Dept Of Defense - 11 upvotes, $0
+90. [Remote Code Execution - Unauthenticated Remote Command Injection (via Microsoft SharePoint CVE-2019-0604)](https://hackerone.com/reports/534630) to U.S. Dept Of Defense - 11 upvotes, $0
-91. [No Rate Limiting on https://██████/██████████/accounts/password/reset/ endpoint leads to Denial of Service](https://hackerone.com/reports/862681) to U.S. Dept Of Defense - 11 upvotes, $0
+91. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/774792) to U.S. Dept Of Defense - 11 upvotes, $0
-92. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
+92. [No Rate Limiting on https://██████/██████████/accounts/password/reset/ endpoint leads to Denial of Service](https://hackerone.com/reports/862681) to U.S. Dept Of Defense - 11 upvotes, $0
-93. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
+93. [Exposed Docker Registry at https://████](https://hackerone.com/reports/924487) to U.S. Dept Of Defense - 11 upvotes, $0
-94. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
+94. [███ is vulnerable to CVE-2020-3452 Read-Only Path Traversal Vulnerability](https://hackerone.com/reports/959187) to U.S. Dept Of Defense - 11 upvotes, $0
-95. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
+95. [CSRF to Stored HTML injection at https://www.█████](https://hackerone.com/reports/1014593) to U.S. Dept Of Defense - 11 upvotes, $0
-96. [PII/PHI data available on web https://████████Portals/22/Documents/Meetings](https://hackerone.com/reports/877598) to U.S. Dept Of Defense - 10 upvotes, $0
+96. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
-97. [Unrestricted File Upload Leads to XSS & Potential RCE](https://hackerone.com/reports/900179) to U.S. Dept Of Defense - 10 upvotes, $0
+97. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
-98. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 10 upvotes, $0
+98. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
-99. [███ is vulnerable to CVE-2020-3452 Read-Only Path Traversal Vulnerability](https://hackerone.com/reports/959187) to U.S. Dept Of Defense - 10 upvotes, $0
+99. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
-100. [IDOR to Account Takeover on https://████/index.html](https://hackerone.com/reports/969223) to U.S. Dept Of Defense - 10 upvotes, $0
+100. [PII/PHI data available on web https://████████Portals/22/Documents/Meetings](https://hackerone.com/reports/877598) to U.S. Dept Of Defense - 10 upvotes, $0
-101. [CSRF to Stored HTML injection at https://www.█████](https://hackerone.com/reports/1014593) to U.S. Dept Of Defense - 10 upvotes, $0
+101. [Unrestricted File Upload Leads to XSS & Potential RCE](https://hackerone.com/reports/900179) to U.S. Dept Of Defense - 10 upvotes, $0
-102. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
+102. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 10 upvotes, $0
-103. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
+103. [[SQLI ]Time Bassed Injection at ██████████ via /██████/library.php?c=G14 parameter](https://hackerone.com/reports/1024984) to U.S. Dept Of Defense - 10 upvotes, $0
-104. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
+104. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
-105. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
+105. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
-106. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
+106. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
-107. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
+107. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
-108. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
+108. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
-109. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 9 upvotes, $0
+109. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
-110. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
+110. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
-111. [SQL Injection in Login Page: https://█████/█████████/login.php](https://hackerone.com/reports/447742) to U.S. Dept Of Defense - 9 upvotes, $0
+111. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 9 upvotes, $0
-112. [Exposed Docker Registry at https://████](https://hackerone.com/reports/924487) to U.S. Dept Of Defense - 9 upvotes, $0
+112. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
-113. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 9 upvotes, $0
+113. [SQL Injection in Login Page: https://█████/█████████/login.php](https://hackerone.com/reports/447742) to U.S. Dept Of Defense - 9 upvotes, $0
-114. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 9 upvotes, $0
+114. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 9 upvotes, $0
-115. [XSS Reflect to POST █████](https://hackerone.com/reports/1003433) to U.S. Dept Of Defense - 9 upvotes, $0
+115. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 9 upvotes, $0
-116. [[SQLI ]Time Bassed Injection at ██████████ via /██████/library.php?c=G14 parameter](https://hackerone.com/reports/1024984) to U.S. Dept Of Defense - 9 upvotes, $0
+116. [XSS Reflect to POST █████](https://hackerone.com/reports/1003433) to U.S. Dept Of Defense - 9 upvotes, $0
 117. [Reflected XSS on https://████/ (Bypass of #1002977)](https://hackerone.com/reports/1010316) to U.S. Dept Of Defense - 9 upvotes, $0
-118. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
+118. [PII Leak of USCG Designated Examiner List at https://www.███](https://hackerone.com/reports/1007702) to U.S. Dept Of Defense - 9 upvotes, $0
-119. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
+119. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
-120. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
+120. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
-121. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
+121. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
-122. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
+122. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
-123. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
+123. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
-124. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
+124. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
-125. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 8 upvotes, $0
+125. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
-126. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
+126. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 8 upvotes, $0
-127. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
+127. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
-128. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
+128. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
-129. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 8 upvotes, $0
+129. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
-130. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 8 upvotes, $0
+130. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 8 upvotes, $0
-131. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 8 upvotes, $0
+131. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 8 upvotes, $0
-132. [CORS misconfiguration which leads to the disclosure ](https://hackerone.com/reports/1005374) to U.S. Dept Of Defense - 8 upvotes, $0
+132. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 8 upvotes, $0
-133. [PII Leak of USCG Designated Examiner List at https://www.███](https://hackerone.com/reports/1007702) to U.S. Dept Of Defense - 8 upvotes, $0
+133. [CORS misconfiguration which leads to the disclosure ](https://hackerone.com/reports/1005374) to U.S. Dept Of Defense - 8 upvotes, $0
 134. [Reflected XSS on a Navy website](https://hackerone.com/reports/183878) to U.S. Dept Of Defense - 7 upvotes, $0
 135. [QuickTime Promotion on a DoD website](https://hackerone.com/reports/189149) to U.S. Dept Of Defense - 7 upvotes, $0
 136. [Exposed Access Control Data Backup Files on DoD Website](https://hackerone.com/reports/195544) to U.S. Dept Of Defense - 7 upvotes, $0